Ebony-Ayers/fast-thread-syncronization/README.md

 ## Syncronisation primatives
 Lock - a lock is used to restrict access to an area of code, like resources access, to one thread at a time by requireing locking the lock to procede

 Semaphore - a semaphore allow a limited number of threads to access an area of code at a time.
 Once the limit it exhausted threads must wait.

 Signal - wait untill another thread signals to continue.
-In many ways the oposite of a lock Flag - check if another thread has flagged.
+In many ways the oposite of a lock

+Flag - check if another thread has flagged.
 A wrapper arround an atomic bool.

+Read Write Lock - a pseudo combination of a lock and semaphore mimicing the behavior of atomics on a larger scale with many readers at a time but only one writer

 ## Implementation
 Lock, Semaphore, Signal all come in spin and adaptive variants.
 Spin variants simply loop untill they can continue.
 Adaptive variants use a call to the kernel to pause the thread.
 For short wait times spin variants will be faster and for long variants adaptive variants will be faster.